 ii. measured the allocative efficiency of resource-use inswamp rice production .

-Hypothesis of the Study
+Hypothesis of the Study(Hypothesis should be written properly)

 The following hypothesis was tested:

 Farmers are allocatively inefficient in swamp rice production.

 LITERATURE REVIEW

 Allocative Efficiency: Although there are different standards of evaluation for the concept of allocative efficiency, the basic principle asserts that in any economic system, choices in resource allocation produce both "winners" and "losers" relative to the choice being evaluated.
 The principles of rational choice, individual maximization, utilitarianism and market theory further suppose that the outcomes for winners and losers can be identified, compared and measured.
 An allocatively efficient economy produces an "optimal mix" of commodities.
 A firm is allocatively efficient when its price is equal to its marginal costs (that is, P = MC) in a perfect market.The demand curve coincides with the marginal utility curve, which measures the (private) benefit of the additional unit, while the supply curve coincides with the marginal cost curve, which measures the (private) cost of the additional unit.According to Shao & Tang (2024), allocative efficiency in agriculture refers to the ability to choose optimum input levels for given factor prices.
 Allocative efficiency could also mean an output level where the price equals the Marginal Cost (MC) of production.
 This is because the price that consumers are willing to pay is equivalent to the marginal utility that they get.
 Therefore, the optimal distribution is achieved when the marginal utility of the good equals the marginal cost.